 Discretionary performance-related payments are intended to reward exceptional performance having regard to the employee's own performance, the performance of the employee's area of responsibility, and the overall performance of HBFI.
 Performance related payments are made in accordance with parameters approved by the Board on the recommendation of the Remuneration Committee.
 The overall amount of performance-related payments made in respect of any year is also subject to the approval of the Board.

-HBFI did not make any performance-related payments to staff in 2021 in respect of 2020.
+HBFI made performance-related payments to 5 staff in 2022 in respect of 2021.
+These payments totalled €54,500 in aggregate.

 Employee Short-Term Benefits Breakdown